 Now clearly I’m not suggesting that Statement Sofas have suddenly been invented and no-one’s ever had a Statement Sofa before.
 You only have to look at Instagram and the hot hot hot accounts to know this.
 Be prepared though, for 2018, they’re exploding onto a high street near you, as seen at the Spring Fair trade show I visited on Monday.

-Oranges, mustards, forest greens and deep blues were the order of the day, with rich jewelled colours packing a punch like Fury.
-Bold, uncompromising and filled with personality.
+This year oranges, mustards, forest greens and deep blues are the order of the day, with rich jewelled colours packing a punch like Fury.
+Never mind wishy washy pastels, there are some bold, uncompromising and filled with personality sofas on the block.

 All the delights above were at the Spring Fair however it’s not just at trade shows where these strokable beauties are appearing.
 Those is the know have been crushing on velvet for a while now and the brave are ahead of this sumptuous game….

 Katie Woods of Come Down To The Woods, as featured on Nicola Broughton’s brilliant blog (more on her later) is possibly the most daring.
 Not for the faint hearted is full on indigo with neon but for those less audacious, blue sofas work fabulously against most neutrals too.
 Always with a cactus though.
 Always.